OneMoreSummer/academic-kickstart/content/post/how-to-compare-birth-quarter-data-caps-or-runs-wickets/index.md

 ---
 **Player % v Match %**

-Just counting the number of players in a BQ out of a cohort values them equally.
+Just counting the number of players in a [Birth Quarter](https://onemoresummer.co.uk/post/what-is-birth-quarter/) out of a cohort values them equally.
 Using the percentage of all matches played by the cohort gives an over weighting to the very best and vica versa.
 I think it is useful to combine these two values in all charts.

 **Caps v Runs/Wickets**